PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Method

-\textbf{Problem Definition.} Given an input image $ I \in \mathbb{R}^{H\times {W}\times 3}$, where ${H}\times {W}$ are the height and width of the image, the goal of PPS is to output a group of non-overlapping masks $\{y_i\}_{i=1}^G = \{(m_i, c_i)\}_{i=1}^G \,$ where $c_i$ denotes the ground truth class label of the mask $m_i$ and $G$ is the number of masks which depends on the input scene.
-In particular, $c_i \in \mathcal{L} = \{c_{st}, c_{th}, c_{pt}\}$ may be the label of \textit{part}, \textit{thing} or \textit{stuff} and the part masks are within the thing masks. $c_{st}$, $c_{th}$, and $c_{pt}$ are the categories of thing, stuff, and part. $\mathcal{L}$ is the label set.
-The above is defined from the region-level.
-From the pixel level, each pixel is assigned a unique triple tuple including semantic id, instance id, and part id.
-If we remove the part class of PPS, this task reduces to Panoptic Segmentation.
-Thus, Panoptic Segmentation can be deemed as a specific case of PPS.
+\textbf{Problem Definition.} Given an input image $ I \in \mathbb{R}^{H\times {W}\times 3}$, where ${H}$ and ${W}$ are the height and width of the image, the goal of PPS is to output a group of non-overlapping masks $\{y_i\}_{i=1}^G = \{(m_i, c_i)\}_{i=1}^G \,$ where $c_i$ denotes the ground truth class label of the mask $m_i$ and $G$ is the number of masks which depends on the input scene.
+In particular, $c_i \in \mathcal{L} = \{\mathcal{C}_{st}, \mathcal{C}_{th}, \mathcal{C}_{pt}\}$ may be the label of \textit{part}, \textit{thing} or \textit{stuff} and the part masks are within the thing masks. $\mathcal{C}_{st}$, $\mathcal{C}_{th}$, and $\mathcal{C}_{pt}$ are the categories of thing, stuff, and part. $\mathcal{L}$ is the whole label set.
+The above is defined from the region level.
+At the same time, each pixel is assigned a unique triple tuple from the pixel level, including semantic ID, instance ID, and part ID.
+If we remove the part class of PPS, this task reduces to panoptic segmentation.
+Thus, panoptic segmentation can be deemed as a specific case of PPS.
 We term thing, stuff segments as \textit{scene segments}.
-Previous works~\cite{degeus2021panopticparts} merge individual outputs of Panoptic Segmentation and Part Segmentation, which ignores the natural part-whole relationship.
+Previous works~\cite{degeus2021panopticparts} merge individual outputs of panoptic segmentation and part segmentation, which ignores the natural part-whole relationship.

+\textbf{PartPQ Metric.} PartPQ is proposed to unify both panoptic segmentation and part segmentation~\cite{degeus2021panopticparts} and is defined as:

+where ${TP}$ is a true positive segment, ${FP}$ is a false positive segment, and ${FN}$ is a false negative segment.
+This metric is based on the Intersection over Union (IoU) between a predicted segment $p$ and a ground-truth segment $g$ for one class $l$ (where $l \in \mathcal{L}$).
+A prediction is a ${TP}$ if it has an overlap with a ground-truth segment and the $\textrm{IoU} > 0.5$.
+An ${FP}$ is a predicted segment not matched with the ground truth, and an ${FN}$ is a ground-truth segment not matched with a prediction. $\textrm{IoU}$ contains two cases (part and non-part):

+If a segment contains the part annotations, PartPQ calculates the mean IoU of each part.
+If all the things have no part annotations, the PartPQ degrades to PQ.